VazkiiMods/Botania/doc/omake.md

 * Physical symbols: Toy slap hands
 * Likes: Piano, building castles and other large structures in Minecraft
 * Dislikes: Getting cold hands before work
-* Image (?)

 Rannuncarpus is extremely skilled with their hands and loves anything requiring fine manual skill.
 Though a professional pianist by trade, Rannuncarpus also performs electronics repair on the side for supplemental income.

 Interestingly enough, though highly skilled while on the job, Rannuncarpus can be surprisingly clumsy and prone to accident in their private life.
 Even so, they have an easygoing attitude and are always happy to hook up their friends and family with free concerts (or repairs).

 ## Hyacidus
 Idea: Pharmacist that isn't very good